Call 888-217-2719 to make an appointment.

 Some of the Main Causes of Poor Indoor Air Quality

 If your business is undergoing a renovation or remodeling, there’s a good chance that there will be a reduction of the air quality.
 Chemicals released from opening drywall can affect the air of the building.
 Even painting the walls can cause poor indoor air quality, as many paints release VOC’s.

 General Maintenance Activities

 Using deep cleansers with chemical compounds to clean your office building affects indoor air quality.
 Domestic buildings like hospitals, churches, restaurants, schools, care homes and nursery schools are also affected due to frequent maintenance.

 Poor Ventilation is a Common Cause of Low Air Quality

 A poorly ventilated building of any kind can cause contaminated air circulating throughout the space.
 It’s a large investment to install a new HVAC system but it’s one of the most common ways to effectively improve the air quality.
 If you have people in the building who are prone to chronic health issues, especially for those with any kind of respiratory disease, a new ventilation system may be the best bet.

-At A-1 Certified Environmental Services tests indoor air quality, VOC and mold in domestic and commercial buildings.
+We test indoor air quality, VOC and mold in domestic and commercial buildings.
 Contact us to set up an appointment at your convenience and will provide you with a solution that will be customized to your exact needs.